Terkwood/prawnalith/README.md

 Temperature and pH levels are read continuously from the prawns' tank using a DS18B20 submersible temperature sensor, and a SEN 0169 pH meter.

+## Very long description

+Implements a gated frontend in Rust/webassembly which renders temp & pH levels of tanks.

+Provides support for continuous sensing of pH levels using a SEN0169 pH sensor linked to an ESP8266 microcontroller.

+Provides basic temperature readings for a given aquarium, using a DS18B20 temp sensor hooked to an ESP8266 microcontroller.

+Displays temp and pH readings on remotely networked LED arrays.

+Provides a "pH Reference Calibration" webservice which allows pH sensors to query their high & low pH calibration values in millivolts when coming online.

+Includes several docker images and config which can be hosted on a Raspberry Pi 3 B+.
+These include:

+- ph & temp sensor tracker (listens for temp & pH updates provided by ESP8266 over MQTT and writes them to database)
+- led status helper (polls database for the temp & pH of individual tanks, and pushes a formatted message to MQTT; this can be read by LED microcontroller units)
+- redis update aggregator (pushes temp & pH level updates to google cloud/pub sub)
+- grafana setup in docker compose
+- mosquitto setup in docker compose
+- influx setup on docker compose (stores data queried by grafana)
+- redis setup in docker compose (stores miscellaneous data, including tank status for LED display)

+Includes basic examples of pH meter readings using an Arduino, and serial communication between an Arduino wired to an ESP8266.

+Includes configuration for a google container OS instance.
+Runs a small Rocket.rs webserver which can broker temp & pH data requests for the frontend and receive updates to these levels from google cloud pub/sub push mechanism.

 ## Resources

 - Background: https://twitter.com/Terkwood/status/1044992354178994178?s=19